-It an extraordinary fact that Kilian Jornet, now acknowledged as one of the best ultra runners that has ever lived, was less than HALF of Marco Olmo’s age when he took his title at UTMB in 2008.
+It an extraordinary fact that Kilian Jornet, now acknowledged as one of the best ultra runners that have ever lived, was less than HALF of Marco Olmo’s age when he took his title at UTMB in 2008.

 Age does not stop him